-AMPYRA® (dalfampridine) extended release tablets, 10 mg, is the only prescription medicine approved by the FDA since January 20101 to help improve walking in adults with MS2.
-This was demonstrated in clinical trials that patients treated with Ampyra walked faster than those treated with placebo.
+AMPYRA® (dalfampridine) extended release tablets, 10 mg, is the only prescription medicine approved by the FDA since January 2010 to help improve walking in adults with MS. This was demonstrated in clinical trials that patients treated with Ampyra walked faster than those treated with placebo.

-Walking (gait) difficulties (is among the most common debilitating problems in people with MS, and is related to muscle weakness, spasticity, balance, sensory deficit and fatigue)
+Walking (gait) difficulties are among the most common debilitating problems in people with MS, and is related to muscle weakness, spasticity, balance, sensory deficit and fatigue.

-Ampira is usually taken by mouth 10 mg twice daily, approximately 12 hours apart up to a maximum dosage of 20 mg daily.
+Ampyra is usually taken by mouth 10 mg twice daily, approximately 12 hours apart up to a maximum dosage of 20 mg daily.

 Ampyra is a broad spectrum potassium channel blocker and it is unknown how it works.
 Animal studies showed an increase of electrical signals between neurons through inhibition of the potassium channels.

 There are no generic versions of Ampyra approved.

 Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.